dbeniamin/1-100_PythonCode_Challenge/README.md

 - Uses Beautiful Soup to scrape the price of a specific item.
 - Sends an email with the price alert to a preset email using the smtplib module.

+**26.06.2024 -> day 48 - Scraping with Selenium** - Scraping data with Selenium interactions.
+- OOP structure to scrape data with by using Selenium locators logic.

 ### Contributing: